 Most people think of yoga as a means to build strength, flexibility, and get toned or as an active recovery for other forms of exercise.

 But with all the stress in the world recently – a pandemic, wildfires, floods, politics, and social injustice – yoga is a convenient and accessible solution to anxiety, depression, trauma, and other forms of stress.

 Mental fitness yoga is just that.
 Yoga practiced for the sole purpose of restoring and/or healing your mental health.

 Many people are jumping into a yoga practice with a focus on mental health for this very reason, but truly, all forms of yoga improve mental health.
+It even improves your outlook on life in general, including perceptions of aging.
+Read here how instructor Kanika Sud, who teaches Yoga for Seniors, believes yoga can transform commonly held beliefs about getting older.
 Through yogic breathing, self awareness, and meditation, yoga for mental fitness is helpful (and available) for every single human on this planet.

 While this isn’t a specific form of yoga per se, we wanted to include it because something we hear a lot of is that people don’t have enough time for yoga.

 The great thing to remember about yoga is that you don’t have to practice for long periods of time in order to reap the rewards of a yoga practice!
 For people who are super busy, yoga capsules could be their best option for getting their yoga on.